solbero/guide-kodi-lutris/GUIDE.md

 15. In the next screen the installer will ask you if you want to encrypt the home directory of the user you just created, select “No”.
 It is very important that you select “No”, if you select “Yes” automatic login into Kodi won’t work.
 16. When prompted on how you want the security update to be done, select “Install Security Updates Automatically”.
 17. The next screen is an important one.
 This is where choose what to install on your HTPC.
 When prompted to install software select the following: “Minimal Xubuntu desktop” and “SSH server”.
 Select software with Space, confirm with Enter.
 18. The last thing you’ll install is the [GRUB boot loader](https://en.wikipedia.org/wiki/GNU_GRUB).
-Select “Yes” if this is the only OS running in the machine and the GRUB boot loader does not interfere with any other boot loaders.
+Select “Yes” if this is the only OS running on the machine and the GRUB boot loader does not interfere with any other boot loaders.
 19. When the installation is complete, remove the USB flash drive from the HTPC and reboot.
 You should now be greeted by a login screen.

 ## 2. SSH and configuration